morgana-x/ImageAPI/README.md

 + Add culling system for each player
 + Add pixel size to config
 + Allow for images to be spawned on round start from config
++ Support for creating images with bullet holes (maybe)
 # Commands
 ## image
 + arguments: (string) filename (including .png on end etc)